-Over 1.5 million people are playing cloud-streamed games on Facebook Gaming every month and the social network has announced to roll out Cloud gaming in Canada and Mexico and will reach Western and Central Europe by early 2022.
+Over 1.5 million people are playing cloud-streamed games on Facebook Gaming every month, and the social network has announced to roll out Cloud gaming in Canada and Mexico.
+It will reach Western and Central Europe by early 2022.

-Last October, Facebook announced beta programme of its cloud gaming platform to expand the library of mobile games on Facebook and started with launching a handful of cloud-streamed games on Android and web in select US regions.
+Last October, Facebook announced a beta program of its cloud gaming platform to expand the library of mobile games on Facebook.
+It started by launching a handful of cloud-streamed games on Android and the web in select US regions.

 “This growth is an early signal that people are having fun and we’re on the path to delivering developer value,” he added.